 - Management of picking orders

-- Direct control of machines and the conveyor system via I/O contacts
+- Direct control of machines and conveyor technology via I/O contacts

 - Shipping labeling

-Who can help me plan a complex Pick-to-Light system?
+Who can help me plan a complex Pick-to-Light?

-There are some planning offices that specialize in planning logistics facilities and production systems.
-The experts of LUCA Logistic Solutions support your planning very professionally.
+There are several planning offices that specialize in the planning of logistics facilities and production systems.
+The experts at LUCA Logistic Solutions will support your planning very professionally.

-Where can I request and purchase a Pick-to-Light system?
+Where can I request and purchase a Pick-to-Light?

-There are some Pick-to-Light providers on the market that have very good experience.
+There are some Pick-to-Light providers on the market who have very good experience.

-Pay attention especially to which BUS system is used there.
-The old solutions are based on an ASI bus, which was known from PLC control technology in the past.
+Pay particular attention to which BUS system is used there.
+The old solutions are based on an ASI bus, which was previously known from PLC control technology.
 These providers are no longer in demand today.